SyncSixSolutions/hms-frontend/README.md

-# hms-frontend
+# Hotel-Management-Frontend
-This is the repository for Hotel Management System Frontend
+Frontend by react of the hotel-management system